MatteoPeco/PCNL_Task_System/README.md

 - Insertion procedure accuracy:
   - Translation error from the target (median ± std.) -> 3.2 ± 1.4 mm
-  - Orientation error with respect to the pre-planned path (median ± std.)->  1.2 ± 0.9°
+  - Orientation error with respect to the pre-planned path (median ± std.) ->  1.2 ± 0.9°
+- Usability: The qualitative feedback gathered through the user questionnaire shown that the proposed system (AA) had the _highest_ usability compared to all the other setups, inclusding the setup emulating the operating room (SM).

 ## Repository Structure
 - src/: Contains the unity project to be uploaded in the Hololens2 and the ROS catkin_ws for the robot control.